kisonecat/ximera-ios/converter/INTSTALLATION.md

    `rvm --default 1.9.3`

-9. Finally, although not required, you'll likely want to generate the Ruby core    documentation by typing
+9. Although not required, you'll likely want to generate the Ruby core    documentation by typing

    `rvm docs generate`